yozlet/stretchy/README.md

 ## Usage

 Stretchy is still in early development, so it does not yet support the full feature set of the [Elasticsearch API](http://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html).
+There may be bugs, though we try for solid spec coverage.
+We may introduce breaking changes in minor versions, though we try to stick with [semantic versioning](http://semver.org).

 It does support fairly basic queries in an ActiveRecord-ish style.

 ### Documentation